 When you are just starting out playing online poker, don't be afraid to fold - like, a lot.
 About 80% of your hands are going to be sub-par.
+This is an important poker strategy.
 Training yourself only to play the good hands will mean that you are folding quite often, but don't get in your own head.
 Keep a calm, even-keel demeanor and be patient.
 The good hands WILL come.

 When you do have a great hand, wager aggressively and you will find that this training tip will pay off in the long run.
 Once you have some experience under your belt, you can experiment with bluffing and taking more risk as you read the other players at the table, but wait on that aspect of the game until you've been playing for some time.

 If you want to get the inside scoop on the other players around the table, you will need a heads up display (HUD).
 Your HUD will give you stats on how often your opponents fold, how aggressive they are, how likely they are to 3-bet, and generally how much experience they have, among other things.
 HUD intel can't be taught at an online poker school.

 Cash Games vs Tournaments

 Cash games are great if you want to be more flexible with how much you spend.
 There are usually minimum and maximum amounts of chips you can buy, but then it's up to you how much you spend within those margins.
 A tournament is usually just a buy-in that everyone pays and gets the same number of chips.
 Cash games are played on one table, while tournaments are played on multiple tables at a time until there is only one table left.